Last Updated on October 24, 2023 by Sorin Petroj

 These athletes accept themselves and their abilities while remaining confident, believing they will succeed in life and on the court.

 Timo Boll – Mental Strength

-What are different thoughts you can have while playing table tennis to help you: -build confidence -create persistence in your shots -train yourself to stay focused -reduce negative thoughts?
+What are different thoughts you can have while playing table tennis to help you: -build confidence -create persistence in your shots -train yourself to stay focused -and reduce negative thoughts.

 When practicing, focus on the process, not the results: It is essential to strive for improvement and not perfection: Think as if you are a lifelong learner of the game.

 The Concept of Self-Motivation Psychology in Table Tennis

 A recent study published by the Journal of Sports Sciences concludes that self-motivation significantly reduces performance anxiety and produces favorable outcomes in table tennis.

 You can play table tennis because it’s personally rewarding you, which can be in many ways.
 Perhaps you like the feeling of doing good at it.